sijingzhangzsj0604/docs/docs/cloud/guides/security/https-only-service.md

 1. The host is `cloud.httpbin.org`.
 2. The upstream target is `https://httpbin.org`.
 3. Path prefix is `/v1`.
-4. There is a JSON API (the endpoint is `/v1/json`).
+4. There is a JSON route (the endpoint is `/v1/json`).
 :::

 Send requests to verify
 -----------------------

-Since we only enable HTTPS protocol, if we try to access an API in this Service, we should get a `301 Moved Permanently` response asking us to use HTTPS protocol.
+Since we only enable HTTPS protocol, if we try to access a route in this service, we should get a `301 Moved Permanently` response asking us to use HTTPS protocol.

 ```shell